 because I felt that it was my duty to make a difference and spark change within my community,

-difference while helping myself, and not to mention, having fun!
+difference while helping myself, and not to mention, have fun!
 The two issues that I see above

-all else in my generation’s youth is their seemingly obligatory tendency to follow what everyone
+all else in my generation’s youth are their seemingly obligatory tendency to follow what everyone

-else is doing and their decrease of the care for their own bodies.
+else is doing and their decreased care for their own bodies.
 Both of these issues are

 becoming increasingly more relevant from generation to generation.